 Since the conference kicked off earlier this week – Google has announced major updates in the keynote, starting from Android N, Google Daydream, Android Wear 2.0, Google Home, and the new Allo and Duo apps.
 There are still surprising things waiting for Google fans across the world.

 Though Google has a video call facility in Hangout, it has been trying its luck in the video messaging platform through Duo, which will provide a better video calling experience for every user.

-The new app is a companion to the other instant messaging applications like Allo and provides one-to-one conversation with your friend and families even if you are in slow internet connection.
+The new app is a companion to other instant messaging applications like Allo and provides one-to-one conversation with your friend and families even if you are on a slow internet connection.

-During the calling this app also switches and easily works between the Wi-Fi and cellular data connections.
-Conversation within Duo app are secured with end-to-end encryption which another popular platform WahatsApp introduced last month.
+During the calling, this app also switches and easily works between the Wi-Fi and cellular data connections.
+Conversation within the Duo app is secured with end-to-end encryption, which another popular platform WhatsApp introduced last month.